pcaversaccio/xdeployer/README.md

 contract Create2DeployerLocal is Create2Deployer {}
 ```
+> For this kind of deployment, you must set the Solidity version in the `hardhat.config.js` or `hardhat.config.ts` file to `0.8.4`.

 The RPC URL for `hardhat` is simply `hardhat`, while for `localhost` you must first run `npx hardhat node`, which defaults to `http://127.0.0.1:8545`.
 Note that `localhost` in Node.js v17 favours IPv6, which means that you need to configure the network endpoint of `localhost` in `hardhat.config.js` or `hardhat.config.ts` like this:
 ```ts